dineshvelhal/jest-framework-starter/README.md

 ![Coverage](Coverage.png)

 _**Bonus feature - 2**_ - the coverage report is also available in a colorful format in the Jenkins UI, when the tests are run through Jenkins CI builds.
-More on this in the following sections.
+More on this in the following section.

 ## Jenkins CI Integration
 The framework comes with a sample [Jenkinsfile](Jenkinsfile) that can be use to setup a basic Pipeline with test step.
 The Jenkinsfile executes below steps during the build operation.